Amazon Managed Blockchain

 Easily create and manage scalable blockchain networks

-Amazon Managed Blockchain is a fully managed service that makes it easy to create and manage scalable blockchain networks using the popular open source frameworks Hyperledger Fabric and Ethereum*.
+Amazon Managed Blockchain is a fully managed service that makes it easy to join public networks or create and manage scalable private networks using the popular open-source frameworks Hyperledger Fabric and Ethereum.

 With Amazon Managed Blockchain, you can quickly create blockchain networks that span multiple AWS accounts, enabling a group of members to execute transactions and share data without a central authority.
 Unlike self-hosting your blockchain infrastructure, Amazon Managed Blockchain eliminates the need for manually provisioning hardware, configuring software, and setting up networking and security components.
-Additionally, Amazon Managed Blockchain helps you to continuously monitor the blockchain network to adapt to the changing needs of your applications quickly.
 With Managed Blockchain’s voting API, network participants can vote to add or remove members.
 Once a new member is added, Managed Blockchain lets that member launch and configure multiple blockchain peer nodes to process transaction requests and store a copy of the ledger.
 Managed Blockchain also monitors the network and automatically replaces poorly performing nodes.

 Choice of Hyperledger Fabric or Ethereum